navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 ### Empowerment for discrete action spaces.
 (Current Research)

 For the past few months, I have been dabbling with intrinsic rewards for the atari games.
-Learning these games and reaching super human performance
+Learning these games and reaching super human performance is non trivial, especially for sparse reward games such as Montezuma's revenge, where exploration is of prime importance.